wcko87/beatoraja-english-guide/Difficulty-Tables.md

 There are also other similar dan courses, like the Satellite/Stella courses, or the LN dan courses.

+All the songs required for the GENOSIDE 2018 dan courses are included in the [GENOSIDE 2018 Starter Package](http://nekokan.dyndns.info/~lobsak/genocide/grade.html) (with a few exceptions, listed below).
+You may also need to download the Append package and merge it into the GENOSIDE 2018 folder. (the Append package contains additional charts, which may be needed for the insane dans.)

+These are the only dan songs missing from the GENOSIDE 2018 Starter Package:
+- ★20 ひつぎとふたご [7KEY/LUNATIC] - for insane 9th dan course
+- ★24 Love & Justice [GOD] - for insane kaiden course
+- ★25 FREEDOM DiVE [FOUR DIMENSIONS] - for overjoy course

 # Using difficulty tables in beatoraja
+**Note: If you are using Lunatic Rave 2 (LR2) instead of beatoraja, you need to use BeMusicSeeker to set up difficulty tables.**

 beatoraja tables use the glassist table format.
 Tables are hosted on webpages, and these pages have embedded .json files containing the table data.

-To use a table in beatoraja, go to the `Resources` tab in the beatoraja config, and add the URL to a table into the list of table URLs.
+To use a table in beatoraja, go to the `Resources` tab in the beatoraja config, and add the [table's URL](#popular-difficulty-tables) into the list of table URLs.
 By default, the list already contains some common tables, like the Normal2, Insane2 and LN tables.
+The next section in this guide has a list of table URLs.

 However, none of these tables will load until you click on `Load difficulty table` at the bottom of the config.
 This button fetches the table data from the webpages in the list.